operate-first/argocd-apps/docs/onboard_team_to_argocd.md

 This will create the necessary folders/files that respects the project structure of this repository.

-Teams should be directed [here](add_application.md) for instructions on how to structure their ArgoCD Applications.
+Teams should be directed [here](add_application.md) for instructions on how to create their ArgoCD Applications.
-All Applications should go in the team's [ArgoCD Project](https://argoproj.github.io/argo-cd/user-guide/projects/), see below for instructions on adding an ArgoCD Project.
+All Applications should be pointed to the team's [ArgoCD Project](https://argoproj.github.io/argo-cd/user-guide/projects/) (i.e. the `project` field in the ArgoCD [Aplication](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#applications) manifest), see below for instructions on adding an ArgoCD Project.

-## ArgoCD Project
+## Create the ArgoCD Project
 The team will need a dedicated [ArgoCD Project](https://argoproj.github.io/argo-cd/user-guide/projects/) for their [ArgoCD Applications](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#applications).
-The ArgoCD project should be added [here](https://gitlab.com/open-infrastructure-labs/moc-cnv-sandbox/-/tree/master/manifests/argocd/overlays/prod/projects).
+The ArgoCD project should be added [here](https://github.com/open-infrastructure-labs/moc-cnv-sandbox/tree/master/manifests/argocd/overlays/prod/projects).

 A typical project will look like the following: